zxmlab/FaceTrack-AOI/README.md

 ### Fixation Data Format
-The tool works with typical eye-tracking data exported from commercial eye-trackers (e.g., Eyelink, Tobii) and custom experimental setups, as long as the data includes the requisite spatial and temporal fields for analysis. corresponding eye movement data exported from the vendor's exported files (e.g., fixation reports exported from Eyelink DataViewer or Tobii Pro Lab) or custom data.
+The tool works with typical eye-tracking data exported from commercial eye-trackers (e.g., Eyelink, Tobii) and custom experimental setups, as long as the data includes the requisite spatial and temporal fields for analysis.
+Corresponding eye movement data exported from the vendor's exported files (e.g., fixation reports exported from Eyelink DataViewer or Tobii Pro Lab) or custom data.
 The input data must be a tab-delimited file containing the gaze point coordinates (X and Y) as well as task-specific fields—for example, video-based datasets require columns for the video name and frame index, whereas image-based datasets require a column indicating the image name (see example data for details).

 #### DataViewer Export